Resilient Vinyl Flooring

 VCT doesn’t fit this description as it lacks a print film layer or PVC wear layer.
 VCT is a through-body design, which means it is the same color and look throughout the whole of the material.
 One benefit of VCT is that scratches can be buffed out and the surface refinished.
 A drawback, however, is the amount of maintenance required long-term.
 VCT needs to be polished to keep looking its best and resist wear.
 While up-front costs are low, the cost comparison between VCT and LVT when considering maintenance over even a 10-year period is markedly different.

-Types of Resilient Vinyl
+FORMATS of Resilient Vinyl

 Planks (LVP) + Tiles (VCT & LVT)